Miniature from a Silsilename. “Portrait of Sultan Mustafa III”

 Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
 87;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 126;

 Kjeld von Folsach, Joachim Meyer: The Human Figure in Islamic Art – Holy Men, Princes, and Commoners, The David Collection, Copenhagen 2017, cat.no.
 36;